 All such complications deter mobilization in support of the transformed local economy.
-For women, a return to the status quo ante advocated for by right-wing parties, where maledominated industries prospered, may be considered the most realistic means of recovering economic welfare and stability - even if a return to traditional divisions of labor is not seen as ideal.
-This move to the right should be most apparent among women who themselves experience economic distress, struggling to fully compensate for husbands' loss of income.
+For women, a return to the status quo ante advocated for by right-wing parties - where male-dominated industries prospered and traditional domestic structures prevailed - may be considered a more realistic, if suboptimal, means of recovering economic welfare.

 Hypothesis 2.
-Decline in male-majority industries should cause women to become more supportive of right-wing political parties, especially when household income falls.
+Decline in male-majority industries should cause women to become more supportive of right-wing political parties.